-An explosion of jalapeño popper… in soup form!
-Loaded with hearty chunks of chicken breast, bacon and jalapeños, this Instant Pot Jalapeño Popper Chicken Soup packs a punch of flavor and heat!
-Make-ahead and eat as leftovers for more intense flavors!
+It’s jalapeño popper… in soup form!
+Loaded with hearty chunks of chicken breast, bacon, jalapeños, and crispy tortilla strips, this Instant Pot Jalapeño Popper Chicken Soup packs a punch of flavor!
+Make-ahead friendly!

 I want things I share with you to be GREAT, and worth your time.
 Not just mediocre recipes pumped out for pageviews that I tried and will never make again.
 The granola WILL be conquered.
 But it’s just not ready yet.
 So for now, here’s another Instant Pot recipe I’m in love with.